Projects & Initiatives

 Everyone has a role in protecting the confidential and sensitive information contained in Hamilton’s electronic systems.

-The Andrew W. Mellon Foundation has awarded Hamilton College $250,000 to support the development and production of online offerings through edX, a non-profit, research-drive organization founded by MIT and Harvard.
-Hamilton’s arrangement with edX, in partnership with Colgate University, requires that the institutions undertake four MOOCs – two per institution – in the first year.
+The Andrew W. Mellon Foundation awarded Hamilton College $250,000 to support the development and production of online offerings through edX, a non-profit, research-drive organization founded by MIT and Harvard.
+Between 2015 and 2016, Hamilton produced four MOOCs.

 Established with the support of The Andrew W. Mellon Foundation, the New York Six Liberal Arts Consortium facilitates collaboration among its member institutions in fulfilling their educational missions and serving the public good.
 Through the sharing of expertise and resources, the Consortium enhances options for students, faculty, and staff, while reducing colleges' individual and collective operating and capital costs.

 Open Access is the free, immediate, online availability of research articles, coupled with the rights to use these articles fully in the digital environment (SPARC).
 In recent years, open access has become at topic of conversation at colleges and universities throughout the world.
-We invite all Hamilton community members to join that conversation through a series of events during the 2016-17 academic year.
+We invite all Hamilton community members to join this continuing conversation.